0davidog/CI_PP1_FlatByTheCemetery/README.md

 #### Acknowledgements

-- Much of the learning and code framwork is taken from the html and css essentials and Love-Running modules.
+- Much of the learning and code framwork is inspired by the html and css essentials and Love-Running modules in the Code Institute Software Development Course.

 #### Mentor